The GARR Cloud Container Platform is an environment for automating deployment, scaling, and management of containerized applications, based on

 $ mkdir -p ~/.kube/bin

-Follow these instructions to obtain a kubeconfig file using application credentials from GARR’s OpenStack dashboard.
+Follow these instructions to obtain an app-cred-*-kubeconfig file using application credentials from GARR’s OpenStack dashboard.

 Test the credentials: